ALTA-DE1-CHARIS-14101996/airflow-data/README.md

-This repo contain ETL work use airflow, dbt, postgresql, and docker
+This repo contain ETL work use pyhton, airflow, dbt, postgresql, and docker